FedIIC: Towards Robust Federated Learning for Class-Imbalanced Medical Image Classification: Methodology

+After calibrating the feature extractor $g(\cdot)$, one common method to calibrate the linear classifier $f(\cdot)$ is logit adjustment (LA) \cite{cao2019learning,menon2021long} to alleviate the impact of class imbalance in local training.
+Specifically, Zhang \textit{et al.} \cite{zhang2022federated} proposed to add per-class margins to logits and re-compute the cross entropy (CE) loss by

-In FedIIC, the per-class margin is calculated based on not only the prior class probabilities but also difficulties, denoted as Difficulty-Aware Logit Adjustment (DALA) inspired by \cite{zhao2022adaptive}.
-For instance, in clinical scenarios, some disease types/classes may have large intra-class variations and are difficult to diagnose even with a large data amount.
-Therefore, the above quantity-based margin-setting approaches may not be appropriate, and the variations in classification difficulty among classes should be included for margin adjustment.
-In FedIIC, we utilize the loss of each class which directly reflects the difficulty in optimization for margin setting.
-Specifically, we set $\delta \propto \log(\frac{p(y')}{p(y)}[\frac{\overline l_{ce}(y)}{\overline l_{ce}(y')}]^q)$, where $\overline l_{ce}(y)$ is the average CE loss of all samples belonging to class $y$ in any round and $q$ is a hyper-parameter set as 0.25 by default. $\overline l_{ce}(y)$ is calculated as follows.
-At any round $r$, the total sample number of class $y$, denoted as $N^y_r$, belonging to clients of communication is calculated.
-After receiving the global model from the server and before local training, each client $i$ uploads ${{l}^i_{ce}(y)}$, the total loss of class $y$, to the server.
+where $\delta_y$ denotes the positive per-class margin and is inversely proportional to the local class frequency $p(y)$.
+In this way, during local training, the logits of minority classes will increase to compensate for the item, which in turn trains the model to emphasize more on minority classes.
+However, the frequency-dependent margin may not be appropriate for medical data.
+For instance, some disease types/classes may have large intra-class variations and are difficult to diagnose even with a large amount of data, which may result in even smaller per-class margins.
+To address this, in FedIIC, the per-class margin is calculated based on not only the class frequency but also difficulties inspired by \cite{zhao2022adaptive}.
+Specifically, we define $\delta_y :=\log([\overline l_{ce}(y)]^q / p(y))$, where $\overline l_{ce}(y)$ is the average CE loss of all samples belonging to class $y$ in any round and $q$ is a hyper-parameter set as 0.25 by default. $\overline l_{ce}(y)$ is calculated as follows.
+At any round $r$, the total sample number of class $y$, denoted as $N^y_r$, belonging to clients of communication is first calculated.
+After receiving the global model from the server and before local training, each client $i$ uploads ${{l}^i_{ce}(y)}$, \textit{i.e.} the total loss of class $y$, to the server.
 Finally, $\overline l_{ce}(y)$ is calculated as $\frac{1}{N^y_r} \sum_i {l}^i_{ce}(y)$.
-In Section V.D, we prove that this process has no risk of privacy leakage in data distribution.
-Based on this form of $\delta$, it will assign a larger margin due to either low prior probability or high training loss for a specific class $y$.
-By replacing $\delta$ in Eq.
-7 with $\log(\frac{p(y')}{p(y)}[\frac{\overline l_{ce}(y)}{\overline l_{ce}(y')}]^q)=\log(\frac{p(y')}{[\overline l_{ce}(y')]^q}) - \log(\frac{p(y)}{[\overline l_{ce}(y)]^q})$, the softmax cross entropy loss with difficulty-aware logit adjustment $\mathcal{L}_{DALA}$ is written as
+This process to calculate average loss value can be privacy-preserving under the existing secure multi-party computation framework based on homomorphic encryption \cite{shen2022agnostic}.
+Based on the newly defined $\delta_y$, Eq. \ref{LAloss} is renamed as $\mathcal{L}_{DALA}$.
+Note that the calculation of $\mathcal{L}_{DALA}$ does not rely on the multi-view batch like $\mathcal{L}_{Intra}$ and $\mathcal{L}_{Inter}$.
+For a fair comparison with other methods trained by the CE loss, only one view of the multi-view batch is used to calculate $\mathcal{L}_{DALA}$.
+The overall loss function in local training is written as